 The 1990s were a decade of cultural highs.
 In music, they brought us Nirvana, the Wu-Tang Clan and the Spice Girls.
 On cinema screens, we were gifted Babe, Starship Troopers and The Nightmare Before Christmas.
-(Not to mention 1999’s The Mummy remake.)
 Small screens were just as blessed, with TV shows including Fresh Prince, Twin Peaks and the golden age of The Simpsons.

 It was a similarly fruitful time over on the tabletop.
-Several of the best board games from the ‘90s have become bona fide modern classics that have endured for almost 30 years, including tabletop releases that continue to be the most influential names in the hobby - such as Catan, the Pokémon TCG and Magic: The Gathering.
+Several of the best board games from the ‘90s have become bona fide modern classics that have endured for 30 years, including tabletop releases that continue to be the most influential names in the hobby.
+Some are now having resurgences thanks to new films in the Jumanji series, and constant new Pokémon apps and games!

 Best 90s board games